Personal profile

 I joined the University of Brighton in 2009 as Post Graduate Researcher in the School of Environment and Technology, where I studied and taught Human Geography including global issues management and several international field study trips.
-I completed my PhD on Student Identities in Higher Education in 2016.
+I completed my PhD on Student Identities in Higher Education in 2015.
 I have a Post Graduate Certificate in Education (Institute of Education) and a BA(Hons) in History of Art and Archaeology [Asia and Africa] (School of Oriental and African Studies).

 I have taught across all the University campuses in events management, human geography, global citizenship, and anti-racist education.

-Much of my teaching is International Event Management although I have also delivered lectures in human geography, global citizenship and anti-racist education.
+Much of my teaching is International Event Management although I have also delivered lectures in business, marketing, human geography, global citizenship and anti-racist education.
 I incorporate values and diversity into all taught programmes and my teaching takes a student-centred approach considering what is most useful to the student.
 My pedagogic approach brings student-centred activities and practical tasks for students to take from the lecture theatre to the real world.

 I have researched community participation and audience reach in events in Ghana and Brighton working with internationally renowned visual artist Dr Serge Attukwei Clottey.
-This work included two aspects:
+This work included two aspects: a contribution of community festivals to cultural life in Labadi, Ghana, with Professor Marina Novelli and Dr Adam Jones / and volunteers’ responses to the messages of sustainability within the exhibition at Fabrica Gallery, Brighton, with Professor Marina Novelli and Dr Nigel Jarvis

 Further, I am interested in researching the sustainability of events, in the widest sense to explore lasting impacts within host communities.